10 Ways to Calm Your Interview Anxiety

 Posted Mar 23, 2015

 I've never met anyone who doesn't get nervous before an important job interview.
-With so much riding on your performance it’s not surprising that you would experience some anxiety about everything in the process-- from not wearing the right outfit, or not answering questions “perfectly," to looking foolish, or perhaps the worst fear, not getting the job offer.
+With so much riding on your performance, it’s not surprising that you would experience some anxiety about everything in the process—from not wearing the right outfit, to not answering questions “perfectly," to looking foolish, or perhaps the worst fear, not getting the job offer.

 Feeling stressed or anxious about an important interview is just a sign that you want to do well.
-Your anxiety can actually motivate you to be better prepared, provide you with energy and keep you alert during the process.
-But, anxiety can also keep you from doing your best by distracting you or weakening your memory, so here are 10 quick tips for calming your anxiety and maybe even taking advantage of it:
+Your anxiety can actually motivate you to be better prepared, provide you with energy, and keep you alert during the process.
+But anxiety can also prevent you from doing your best by distracting you or weakening your memory.
+Here are 10 quick tips for calming your anxiety and maybe even taking advantage of it: